RanaElGahawy/CalendarEffect/index.md

 From here on, we stop talking about data and start asking the uncomfortable question:

 **Which of these famous market “rules” actually survive contact with the numbers?**
 ➡️ _Let’s find out._

+## Before anything else: what do we mean by a “calendar effect”?

+Before testing whether markets really have a favorite day, month, or holiday, we need to be clear about one thing:

+**What exactly counts as a calendar effect?**

+In finance folklore, calendar effects are often described in vague terms:
+“Mondays are bad.”
+“January is special.”
+“Stocks go up before holidays.”

+That’s a nice story — but stories don’t run regressions.

+---

+## From folklore to measurable objects

+In our analysis, a calendar effect is defined as a **systematic difference in stock returns** that depends _only_ on where a trading day falls on the calendar.

+Concretely, this means comparing:

+- **Returns inside a specific calendar window**
+  (e.g., Mondays, January trading days, pre-holiday sessions)

+versus

+- **Returns outside that window**, over the same time period

+If returns inside the window are consistently higher (or lower) than outside — _and this difference survives statistical scrutiny_ — then we say the calendar effect exists.

+---

+## Measuring returns

+We focus on **daily stock returns**, computed from _adjusted closing prices_ to properly account for dividends and stock splits.
+For each stock, daily returns are defined as:

+$$
+R_{t} = \frac{\text{AdjClose}_{t} - \text{AdjClose}_{t-1}}{\text{AdjClose}_{t-1}}
+$$

+Using daily data allows us to:

+- Match calendar rules precisely
+- Avoid assumptions about intraday timing
+- Stay consistent across decades and across thousands of stocks

+Each trading day becomes one observation, labeled according to its calendar position (weekday, month, holiday proximity, etc.), which allows us to systematically compare returns **inside** and **outside** calendar windows.

+---

+## Why comparison matters

+Markets move for many reasons — firm-specific news, macroeconomic shocks, changes in monetary policy.
+Looking at raw returns alone would be misleading.

+That’s why calendar effects are always measured **relative to a baseline**: how stocks behave _when the calendar rule does not apply_.

+This comparison-based approach helps ensure that any detected effect is:

+- Not driven by a handful of extreme days
+- Not an artifact of overall market trends
+- Not just randomness wearing a seasonal costume

+---

+## Accounting for the broader market environment

+Calendar effects do not operate in a vacuum.
+Broader economic conditions evolve over time and can influence returns in systematic ways.

+To separate calendar-based patterns from macroeconomic influences, we later extend our analysis by controlling for:

+- **Inflation**, measured using U.S. consumer price inflation (CPI)
+- **Monetary policy conditions**, proxied by the Federal Funds Effective Rate

+These variables allow us to test whether calendar effects persist once we account for changing inflation and interest rate regimes.
+At this stage, they remain in the background — but they play a key role when we move from simple comparisons to regression-based analysis.

+---

+## From definition to testing

+With definitions in place, we gradually raise the bar:

+1. Start with simple comparisons of average returns
+2. Move to formal statistical tests
+3. Estimate regressions that account for cross-stock dependence
+4. Test robustness across decades, exchanges, and market conditions

+Only effects that survive all of these steps earn the right to be called “real”.

+---

+With definitions out of the way, we can finally ask the question that matters:

+**Do calendar effects actually exist — or do they disappear once we measure them carefully?**